-Whilst there are many situations where there is a reasonable certainty of death during fetal and neonatal life, there are babies whose prognosis is less clear.
+Whilst for some babies there is a reasonable certainty of death antenatally or soon after birth, there are babies whose prognosis is less clear.
 They may survive longer than expected with good palliative support or their end of life care phase may extend longer than expected.

 Care planning should be continuously reviewed by all professionals, with parallel planning for transition periods into and out of palliative and end of life care.

-The first standard: Sharing significant news
+The first standard:Sharing significant news